-- You need at least 10 weeks to grow a good crystal. - Information and advice on growing crystals is available on the following website: https://www.raci.org.au/Web/Schools/Crystal_Growing.aspx# - You can also download a log book checklist (pdf) and the Material Safety Data Sheet (MSDS) for alum (potassium aluminium sulfate).
+- You need at least 10 weeks to grow a good crystal. - Information and advice on growing crystals is available for download here. - You can also download a log book checklist (pdf) and the Material Safety Data Sheet (MSDS) for alum (potassium aluminium sulphate).

 A good source of alum is needed to grow a clear crystal.
-Ask your teacher or head to the RACI website (link above) to find out where to obtain alum.
+Ask your teacher where to obtain alum.

-Alum obtained from hardware stores or garden centres is likely to contain impurities and is not suitable without extensive extra preparation.
+Alum obtained from hardware stores or garden centers is likely to contain impurities and is not suitable without extensive extra preparation.